Mastering the Python GitHub API: A Practical Guide for Developers

 Common GitHub API Errors and How to Fix Them

-When interacting with the GitHub API, developers may encounter errors that can disrupt their workflow.
+When interacting with the API, developers may encounter errors that can disrupt their workflow.
 Understanding these errors and applying best practices can ensure smooth and secure API interactions.

 Authentication Errors (401 Unauthorized)